MARTIMM/HikingCompanion/README.md

   * [ ] By what license should the project be protected
   * [ ] Privacy considerations

 # To do

 # Bugs
-* Keyboard of android tablet in uppercase and switches back on each letter.
+* Keyboard of android tablet is shown in in uppercase.
+Each time the keyboard is set in lowercase it switches back to uppercase after typing a letter.
 Also numbers are not available.

 # Changes
 ## Application changes

 Versions have a letter added: D for debug version and R for a release version.
 When not added it is always a debug version.

 * 2018-09-03, 0.8.1
-  * Displayed track is now centered
+  * Displayed track is now centered and zoomed

 * 2018-09-03, 0.8.0
   * A list of tracks is shown on the tracks page.